mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Performed after VoucherExpiry.

-Submits a transaction that spends the auction escrow utxo with the `SellerReclaims` redeemer and spends
+Submits a transaction that:
+- spends the auction escrow utxo with the `SellerReclaims` redeemer
-(it is guaranted to be available) the winning bidder's deposit with the SellerClaimsDeposit redeemer.
+- spends (if available) the bidder's deposit with the `SellerClaimsDeposit` redeemer
+- spends an input from the seller to provide ADA for transaction fees
+- sends the auction lot to the seller
+- sends the total auction fees for delegates to the fee escrow script
+- sends the ADA change to the seller

 Request parameters: